Jasmine Jobson: Early life

 Jasmine Jobson was born 9 May 1995 in Hayes, West London, England.
-Her mother is of Irish and Greek-Cypriot heritage, her father is Jamaican.
-From a very young age (around six), Jobson showed talent singing by mimicking television stars, so her mother enrolled her in "Paddington Arts", a Youth Arts organisation dedicated to developing talent and creativity in London’s young people, where Jobson honed her talents.
+Her mother is of Irish and Greek-Cypriot heritage; her father is Jamaican.
+From a very young age (around six), Jobson showed talent singing by mimicking television stars, so her mother enrolled her in "Paddington Arts" (a Youth Arts organisation dedicated to developing talent and creativity in London's young people), where Jobson honed her talents.

 As a child, Jobson had asked to be separated from her mother by social services and placed into foster care, living in West Drayton for five years.
-The results prevailed in adulthood though, Jobson taught herself how to channel that aggression and emotions into her acting.
+Jobson taught herself how to channel her emotions into her acting.
 When asked by the casting director for Top Boy to show some anger in her audition, Jobson threw a chair across the room, nearly hitting a window, securing her the role in the production.

-After completing her GCSEs, she joined the Big House Theatre which provides drama-based workshops and training on team building, challenges management and confidence development and focuses on helping young people who have been through the UK’s care system.
+After completing her GCSEs, she joined the Big House Theatre, which provides drama-based workshops and training on building teams, managing challenges, and developing confidence.
+The theatre focuses on helping young people who have been through the UK's care system.
 Maggie Norris, chief executive of Big House, described Jobson as an extraordinary talent.